Cyno Guide: Should you pull for Cyno in Genshin Impact

 - You do not like playing Electro characters.

+- You would rather pull for Dehya.

+- You are saving up for the upcoming reruns of Kamisato Ayaka and Shenhe.

-- You would rather save for Kusanali, the upcoming Dendro Archon.
+- You are saving up for the upcoming new character, the 5-star Dendro user Baizhu.

-- You’re still unsure for now, and would rather pull him in his rerun banner.
+- You’re still unsure for now, and would rather wait until his next rerun banner.

 - He’s terrible at cracking jokes – so if you’d rather hear less of it outside of cutscenes, then maybe skip Cyno instead.